Ukrainians Welcomed to Nottingham

 Bendy And The Baer

 It is unfair to compare Bendigo to other boxers with whom we might be more familiar.
 In Bendigo’s time, the technology we enjoy today was not there for him.
 The invention of film allowed us to get to know boxers more personally.

-Facial features, fighting style, and personality are all aspects we can find out about regarding any boxer after the 1900s but when it comes to Bendigo, we are not that spoilt.
+When it comes to Bendigo, we are not that spoilt.
 We must rely on articles, books and sketches.
 Owing to this, it seems more natural to use more current fighters to get a better feel for past pugilists and that is exactly what the New York Times did in 1935.

 John Kieran, was a sportswriter for the New York Times and would go on to become a Hall of Fame sports broadcaster and a regular face on US television.
 His article in 1935 had the headline.